-The Bonds will constitute direct and voted obligations of the District, payable as to principal and Security interest from ad valorem taxes levied annually against all taxable property located within the District, without legal limitation as to rate or amount.
-Payments of principal and interest on the Bonds will be

-Further secured by the corpus of the Permanent School Fund of Texas.
-(See "THE BONDS - Security", "STATE AND LOCAL FUNDING OF SCHOOL DISTRICTS IN TEXAS", "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" and "APPENDIX E - THE PERMANENT SCHOOL FUND to the date of redemption.
-In addition, the Term Bonds (hereafter defined) are subject to mandatory sinking fund redemption as described herein.
-(See "THE BONDS - Optional Redemption." and "THE BONDS - Mandatory Sinking Fund Redemption.")
+The Bonds will constitute direct and voted obligations of the District, payable as to principal and interest from ad valorem taxes levied annually against all taxable property located within the District, without legal limitation as to rate or amount.
+Payments of principal and interest on the Bonds will be further secured by the corpus of the Permanent School Fund of Texas.
+(See "THE BONDS - Security", "STATE AND LOCAL FUNDING OF SCHOOL DISTRICTS IN TEXAS", "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" and "APPENDIX E - THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM.")